-We began preparations for tackling the issue of conflict minerals in 2012, obtained certification in August 2013 for our compliance with the London Bullion Market Association (LBMA)*2 gold guidance and have had this certification renewed every year since.
-We have also started operations and obtained certification for our silver products.
+We began preparations for tackling the issue of conflict minerals in 2012, obtained certification in August 2013 for our compliance with the London Bullion Market Association (LBMA)*² gold guidance on avoiding use of conflict minerals and have had this certification renewed every year since.
+We have also begun operations and obtained certification with regard to silver.

-Since February 2014, we have received annual certification of our conformance with the RMAP*3 of RMI*4 regarding tin.
+Since February 2014, we have received annual certification of our conformance with the RMI*3 of RMAP*4 regarding tin.

 Contact the Responsible Minerals Control Hotline if you identify any act in violation of the provisions of our Responsible Minerals Control Policy.

-Procurement Policy of Japan New Metals Co., Ltd.
+Responsible Mineral Procurement Management Policy of Japan New Metals Co., Ltd.